-The Climate Bonds Standard and Certification Scheme is a labelling scheme for bonds and loans.
-Rigorous scientific criteria ensure that bonds and loans with Certification, are consistent with the 1.5oC warming limit in the Paris Agreement.
+The Climate Bonds Standard and Certification Scheme is a labelling scheme for Entities, Assets and Debt Instruments.
+Rigorous scientific criteria ensure that Certified investments in climate mitigation are consistent with the 1.5oC warming limit in the Paris Agreement.
 The Scheme is used globally by bond issuers, governments, investors and the financial markets to prioritise investments which genuinely contribute to addressing climate change.

-Status: Climate Bonds Hydrogen Production and Delivery criteria are open for public consultation, expanding the scope of the Criteria from Hydrogen Production to Hydrogen Delivery Infrastructure.
+Status: Climate Bonds Hydrogen Production and Delivery criteria are now available for Certification, expanding the scope of the Criteria from Hydrogen Production to Hydrogen Delivery Infrastructure.

 The hydrogen production criteria were launched in November 2022 using an emissions intensity approach to define low-carbon hydrogen.
 These criteria were focused on projects, measures and infrastructure relating to hydrogen production.
 Now, the Climate Bonds expands the criteria to certify hydrogen delivery projects.